MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/v4-printer-driver.md

 The v4 printer driver model was designed to address known issues with the version 3 driver model, and thus improve the quality of the experience that users have with their printers.

+> [!NOTE]
-**Note**  To help to better explain some of the concepts in this section, a fictional company called Fabrikam is used.
+> To help to better explain some of the concepts in this section, a fictional company called Fabrikam is used.

 ## Introduction